 Wondering how quickly you can see your CT scan results online?
 With PocketHealth, your health records are at your fingertips, including your CT scan results.

 Knowing how to access your CT scan results can give you valuable insights into your health and allow you to have more informative conversations when discussing the results with your referring practitioner.
-Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the U.S. and the Personal Health Information Act (PHIA) in Canada, having access to your own medical records is the law.
+Having access to your medical records is also the law according to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the U.S. and the Privacy Act in Canada, including Ontario’s Personal Health Information Protection Act (PHIPA) at the provincial level.

 Knowing what to expect during and after your CT scan can help you understand:

 - How quickly you can access your CT scan results

 - What terms are in your CT scan report